Articles

 In non-ideal inharmonicity conditions, an interesting property emerges from the non-equality of the smaller intervals: the logarithmic effects of differences in inharmonicity create logarithmic, irrational distributions of the smaller intervals, gaining the benefit of shaping the dissonant noise, lowering its average amplitude.
 That is, the imperfections are moved to where they benefit the solution.
 This may seem similar to "noise shaping", but it is even better, because the noise is part of the solution.

-The system so far may be thought of as a functional medium with input variables and output variables.
+The system may be thought of as a functional medium with input variables and output variables.

 The input variables are: